pclaesen/blockchain-developer-bootcamp-final-project/README.md

  - The bank
  - The government

 Banks, payment providers and other actors in the financial world can do a quick API call to get onchain data.
 The only thing needed is the company account number (VAT number in Europe for example).
-One can input the VAT number of their supplier to get a list of verified bank account numbers using an API call.
+One can input the VAT number of their supplier to get a list of verified bank account numbers using afetch command.
 This provides peace of mind by ensuring payment is going to the correct supplier.

 # Current workflow

 1. The business gets registered with the government and bank.
 A bank account number is issued and provided to the government.
 2. The 3 important actors all know the real bank account number.
 They log in to a portal and confirm bank account number 098ZYX belongs to company number 123ABC.
-3. When there are 3 different signatures for a given combination, the information is submitted on-chain.
+3. When there are 3 different signatures for a given combination, the information is validated on-chain and the correct bank account number for each business can be retreived with a fetch command.
 4. Banks can integrate the data in their payment screens.
 Before the payment is allowed, a check is made with the on-chain data.

+#How to use this dapp?

+0. When testing the contract deployed on Rinkeby, the bank 'HSBC' will already be added.
+Business ...
+1. Install Metamask2.
+3. As contract owner, first add a bank.
+4. As government (for the sake of simplicity of this final project, the contract owner also has the role of government), add a business.
+You will need to insert the bank name from step 1 in order to be able to add the business records.
+5.

 # Ideas / things to add